Fryuni/inox-tools/docs/src/content/docs/inline-mod/vite-plugin.md

 ### `asyncFactory`

-Simmilar to [`factory`](#factory), this functions allows declaring how to construct a value at runtime.
+Similar to [`factory`](#factory), this functions allows declaring how to construct a value at runtime.
 The key difference is that using `asyncFactory` the return value of the given factory function will be awaited.

 This is useful when you want to load remote information upon initialization of your module, like loading credentials from a remote secret manager.